sohjiro/blog/content/post/2017-06-01-creating-virtual-machines-with-vagrant.md

 Vagrant 1.9.3
 {{< /highlight >}}

 We can download _Virtual Box_ from this [link](https://www.virtualbox.org).
 This step is required because _Vagrant_ use images for running in a virtual machine.
-You can configure _Vagrant_ to be use with other providers, but that is out of this scope.
+You can configure _Vagrant_ to be used with other providers, but that is out of this scope.

 After that is finished, we can start with our first command which is `vagrant init`.
 Once that you run the command you will see a message like this